rafJagCode/hervestsolutions_shop/README.md

 List of technologies used to build the app:

-- [sympfony] - set of reusable PHP components and a PHP framework to build web applications, APIs, microservices and web services.
+- [symfony] - set of reusable PHP components and a PHP framework to build web applications, APIs, microservices and web services.
 - [twig] - a modern template engine for PHP.

 ---